 Once you have launched your product, you will receive feedback from early buyers.
 Listen to them and try to revamp your product accordingly.

-I hope after reading the article, you will get a fair idea of how you can launch a startup while you are still in college.
-This article is not a complete guide, but it will help you get started.
-I would suggest you learn more about launching startups on the internet.
+After reading the article, I hope you will get a fair idea of how to launch a startup while you are still in college.
+This article is not a complete guide, but it will help you start.
+I would suggest you learn more about launching startups on the Internet.

 In case you fail, you must have a contingency plan in place!